feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_monitor.md

 1. Start with overview (zoom out to see all)
 2. Identify major regions and their spatial layout
-3. Focus on specific regions of interest
+3. Focus on specific circuits of interest
 4. Examine connections between areas
 5. Navigate through regional hierarchy